 Examinee is advised to review Arabic Articles on Politics, Economy and Culture using Arabic website to be familiar with Arabic authentic articles, such as:

-Exam Time: The duration of the exam is 30 minutes minimum, 45 minutes maximum.
-Examinee must arrive at the office of the faculty member administering her/his exam at least 15 minutes before exam time.
+Exam Time: The duration of the exam is 35 minutes.
+Examinees must arrive at the office of the faculty member administering her/his exam at least 15 minutes before exam time.

 Proficiency Exam Structure & Process:

-The exam starts with 2 to 3 minutes of warm-up conversation to create a comfortable environment for the examinee by asking him/her 2-4 questions on their Arabic background.
-Then, the examinee gives her/his 4 to 5 minutes oral presentation on a cultural, economic, political topic or current situation related to Arab World.
+The exam starts with 2 to 3 minutes of warm-up conversation to create a comfortable environment for the examinee by asking him/her several questions on their Arabic background.
+After this warm-up, the examinee will have 15 minutes to read the article they selected.

-Examinee has 15 minutes to read through text without the aid of a dictionary.
-After 15-minutes, examinee will be asked to summarize the article, then answer 4-5 comprehensive questions about the article; examinee should be ready to express her/his opinion on the topic and demonstrate knowledge of the subject matter.
+When 15-minutes have passed, the exam begins with different language tasks according to the ACTFL (American Council for the Teaching of Foreign Languages) Proficiency Exam in addition to the article selected.
+The examinee might be asked to summarize the article, then answer 4-5 comprehensive questions about the article; the examinee should be ready to express her/his opinion on the topic and demonstrate knowledge of the subject matter.